Deterministic Constructions of Binary Measurement Matrices from Finite Geometry: Introduction

-then any $k$-sparse signal $\textit{\textbf{x}}$ can be exactly recovered by the $l_{0}$-optimization (\ref{l0}).
-In fact, we will see in the appendix that the condition (\ref{proeq1}) is also necessary for both the $l_{0}$-optimization (\ref{l0}) and the $l_{1}$-optimization (\ref{l1}).
-Hence, the spark is an important performance parameter of the measurement matrix.
-Other useful criteria include the well-known restricted isometry property (RIP) \cite{ectt2} and the nullspace characterization \cite{wxbh,mswx}.
-Although most known constructions of measurement matrix rely on RIP, we will use spark instead in this paper since the spark is simpler and easier to deal with in some cases.
+every $k$-sparse signal $\textit{\textbf{x}}$ can be exactly recovered by $\ell_0$-minimization \cite{ddme}.
+In fact, it is easy to show that the condition (\ref{proeq1}) is also necessary {{for $\ell_0$-minimization}}.
+Hence, spark is a relatively important performance parameter of the measurement matrix in the sense that \emph{some} signals with sparsity $k\geq{\rm spark}(A)/2$ \emph{cannot} be exactly recovered by any recovery algorithms.
+Other important criteria include the coherence, restricted isometry property (RIP) \cite{ectt2} and nullspace property (NSP) \cite{wxbh,mswx}. {It has been proved that if $A$ satisfies RIP with restricted isometry constant (RIC)